 Kate has 30 years experience working with children, at all management levels from staff to director, in out-of-school settings, afterschool programs, nature education programs and summer camps.
 Her work experience has taken her to urban and rural districts, in school grades K – 12, with responsibilities ranging from regulatory compliance and licensing to curriculum development, implementation, staff supervision and training, and teaching.

 In 2011 Kate earned her MA at NYU, and wrote her thesis focusing on teaching techniques that promote and develop complex thinking skills.
 Interconnections, complexities, webs of associations, and thinking in systems are difficult but essential skills and concepts in a changing world.
 Her research showed that collaborative real-life work, using models and simulations, and allowing for trial & error and discovery, contributes to students’ development of complex thinking skills and understanding.
 She did research for the Cary Institute of Ecosystem Studies, where she worked on the Changing Hudson Project, creating and testing curriculum focused on climate change using animated simulations.
 She is an experienced homeschooler, having supervised several students (her own and tutored students) through the process of applying for and being accepted at colleges of their choice.
 Kate believes strongly in the power of play, in the process of discovery, and in students’ strong participation in defining their own learning plan and goals.
 She is well-informed in the areas of use of technological learning tools, current research into cognitive development and science of the brain, and the new vision of 21st Century learning.

-Gaye Sable, crafts, math and science instructor & School Registrar
+Gaye Sable, Co-Founder, crafts, math and science instructor & School Registrar